ashplays1101/calculator/README.md

-Sinple calculator web app using HTML, CSS, and Javascript.
+Simple calculator web app using HTML, CSS, and Javascript.